nicolleromero/shoppies-app/README.md

 - Refactor CSS to use Tailwind or a similar framework.
 - Support users creating sharable links.
-- Add more robust testing
+- Add more robust testing.

 ## <a name="about-me"></a>About The Developer

 Hi! 👋 I'm Nicolle, a graduate from Hackbright Academy’s Full-stack Software Engineering program and currently a Software Engineer Intern at PagerDuty.
-I'm part of the frontend growth team where I help build and maintain the frontend for customer onboarding, checkout, and free trial signup flows.
-For our tech stack, we work in React/Redux, Ruby/Rails, and Elixir/Phoenix with modern frontend CI/CD tools (CircleCI, Docker, GitHub, Optimizely, Segment).
-My team is focused on building a frictionless marketing, product, and customer experience with an emphasis on rapid iteration.
-I love logging in every day to collaborate with my team, tackle hard problems, learn new skills, and create UI that will be used by millions of people.
+I'm part of the Frontend Growth Engineering team where I help build and maintain the UI for customer onboarding, checkout, and free trial signup flows.
+We work in React/Redux, Ruby/Rails, and Elixir/Phoenix with modern frontend CI/CD tools.
+I love logging in each day to collaborate with my team, tackle hard problems, learn new skills, and create UI that will be used by millions of people.

 ## <a name="deployment"></a>Deployment